 Should I be nervous about nail podiatric surgeries?

 - It’s a routine procedure: Nail surgery is one of the most common complaints that podiatrists treat.
 An average podiatrist will perform multiple procedures in a week.

 - You don’t need general anaesthetic: For many people, the idea of being unconscious or sedated during surgery is upsetting.
 But nail surgery is performed under local anaesthetic, so you are conscious or awake during the surgery.

 - You can go home the same day: Nail surgery is an out-patient surgery, which means you don’t need to stay in hospital after it is over.

 - Nail surgery is a permanent solution that will save you a lot of discomfort and potential complications in the future

 Suddenly this seems a lot less intimidating, doesn’t it?

-When should you get nail podiatric surgery?
+When should you consider nail podiatric surgeries?

-For other complaints of the toenails, your doctor will recommend surgery for recurring conditions, or if the infection has become more serious.
+For other complaints of the toenails, your doctor will recommend surgery for recurring conditions or if the infection has become more serious.

-What to expect during nail surgery?
+What to expect during nail pediatric surgeries?